Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/astro-rollup-failed-to-resolve-import.md

     - TypeScript
 ---

-This is short reminder to my future self about an error I found in Astro, which defied explanation.
-This ran find on a local `npm run build`, but inside of GitHub actions it failed.
+This reminds my future self of an error I found in Astro, which defied explanation.
+This ran on a local `npm run build`, but failed on GitHub Actions.

 ```
 Rollup failed to resolve import "../components/Head/Head.astro"